-Owner: Porter Livingston Development APN: 025-391-01,401-01 & 02,491-02 Agenda Date: December 13,2006
+Owner: Porter Livingston Development APN: 025-391-01, 401-01 & 02, 491-02 Agenda Date: September 24, 2008

-18.10.133(a) allows for the extension of Development Permits (in this case the Rezoning and General Plan Amendment) associated with a Tentative Map for the same period as the tentative map.
+County Code requires that requests to extend tentative maps be processed pursuant to Level VI (Planning Commission) review for subdivisions of five to nineteen lots.
+County Code Section 18.10.133(a) allows for the extension of Development Permits (in this case the Rezoning and General Plan Amendment) associated with a Tentative Map for the same period as the tentative map.

-In the case of the tentative map for Permit 96-022I, the map would have originally expired on December 9,2005.
-A request for extension (Permit 05-0604) was approved by your Commission on December 14,2005, that established a new expiration date of December 8,2006.
-The applicant is now requesting a two-year extension to December 9,2008, to allow for all required conditions of approval to be implemented prior to filing the final map.
-The new expiration date could also be extended for two more years, if necessary, with proper review and approval.
+In the case of the tentative map for Permit 96-0221, the map would have originally expired on December 9, 2005.
+Two requests for extension (Permits 05-0604 and 06-0622) were approved by your Commission on December 14, 2005, and December 13, 2006 that established a new expiration date of December 9, 2006 and December 9, 2008 respectively.
+The applicant is now requesting the full six-year (total) extension to December 9, 2011, to allow for all required conditions of approval to be implemented prior to filing the final map.
+Unless further extended by the California Legislature, this will be the final extension available for this permit.